BitcoinCacheMachine/BitcoinCacheMachine/CONTRIBUTING.md

 ## Linters

-The authors of BCM ensures that BCM bash scripts are shellcheck compliant (with the exception of explicitly ignored errors, see [.vscode/settings.json](.vscode/settings.json)).
+The authors of BCM ensures that BCM bash scripts are shellcheck compliant.
 Install shellcheck `sudo apt-get install shellcheck` then add any editor extensions you might want, such as Bash Beautify.

 ## Pull Requests